Login Sign in

 How to Prevent Mitral Valve Disease in Dogs

 Unfortunately, there’s not much you can do to prevent mitral valve disease in dogs.
 Keeping your dog’s teeth clean will reduce the risk of bacteria in the blood damaging the heart valves.
 While this may help some cases however, it isn’t the main cause of MVD, and many dogs will get the disease despite having good teeth.
 Scheduling regular check-ups with your veterinarian should lead to early diagnosis, meaning you can start treatment as soon as it’s indicated.
-You should also consider only buying puppies from parents who are regularly undergoing heart checks.
+You should also consider only buying puppies from parents who are regularly undergoing heart checks, especially if you’re purchasing a puppy that belongs to a breed predisposed to MVD.

 Conclusion